October 2007 Archives

 Remotely load a URL in Firefox

-Today's trick is to write a script that will start a new Firefox tab with a page that you specify.
-Maybe you want to schedule a page to load with cron to check your todo list in the morning.
 Maybe you have found a page that your wife is looking for, and easier than signing into a chat service is to ssh to her computer and load the page for her.
-Or, maybe you want load a webpage so that you can take a screenshot of it from a remote location.

 The code for this is very similar to the screenshot code.
 You must set some ENV variables so that X knows where to find your Firefox.
 Also, this version only seems to work if you already have Firefox running.
 I expect that removing the 'new-tab' option will fix that, but then you get a new window.